 Sirach 46

 Joshua, the successor of Moses, was a great warrior who led Israel to victory and secured their inheritance.
-He performed miracles, including stopping the sun and calling down hailstones, to demonstrate God's power.
-Joshua and Caleb, who stood against the enemy and obeyed God, were rewarded with strength and a lasting legacy.
-The judges who followed also remained faithful to the Lord and were blessed for their integrity.
-Samuel, a prophet and leader, established a new government, judged the people by God's law, and was proven faithful through his words and actions.
+He performed miracles, including stopping the sun, and was aided by God in his battles.
+Joshua and Caleb, who stood against the enemy and obeyed God, were rewarded with strength and a long life.
+The judges who followed Joshua were also faithful to God and were blessed for their obedience.
+Samuel, a prophet and leader, established a new government, judged the people by God's law, and was proven to be a faithful prophet through his words and actions.